Restraint and Seclusion

 - When using restraint or seclusion interventions, RPNs follow applicable legislation specific to their practice setting.

-- When using mechanical restraint or seclusion interventions with clients certified under the Mental Health Act, RPNs are limited to acting only with an order1, except in an emergency situation.
+- When using mechanical restraint or seclusion interventions with clients certified under the Mental Health Act, RPNs must act with a client-specific order from a listed health professional, except in an emergency situation.

 The need for consent or other legal authority

 To apply restraint or seclusion, RPNs must have consent or some form of legal authority that overrides the requirement for consent, such as a legislative exemption or a court order.
 Otherwise, the act of applying restraint or seclusion would be an assault, which could be a tort or criminal offence.

 The requirement of consent for health care is governed by the Health Care (Consent) and Care Facility (Admission) Act (the “HCCFA”) for adults and the Infants Act for children.
 Health care is defined in these two acts as anything done for a therapeutic, preventive, palliative, diagnostic, cosmetic or other purpose related to health.
 When obtaining consent, RPNs should follow CRPNBC’s practice standard on Consent.

 There may be legislative exceptions to the requirement for consent.
 For example, the HCCFA does not apply to involuntary psychiatric treatment provided in designated facilities under the Mental Health Act.

 There are also legislative exemptions for emergency situations:

 - Section 12 of the HCCFA permits health care for adults to preserve life, to prevent serious physical or mental harm or to alleviate severe pain when an adult is incapable of giving consent and there is no appropriate substitute decision maker available.
 For example, the HCCFA may allow an RPN, working in an emergency room, to apply restraint or seclusion with a physically aggressive adult who is incapable of consenting to treatment because the person is impaired by drugs or alcohol.